matthiasware/cmake-conditional-compilation/readme.md

 	- AVX2 for one implementation
 	- SSE & OpenCV for another implementation
 - At compile time we want to choose the right implementation depending on the requirements and architecture
-- Each algorithm, whose requirements are fulfilled should be useable (e.g. for tests, benchmarks)
+- For each algorithm, whose requirements are fulfilled should be usable (e.g. for tests, benchmarks)